Providing the most predictable return on your investment

 By using predictive and preventive maintenance techniques, we can identify potential problems before they occur and take action to address them, helping to reduce down time and optimise the yield for Vestas turbines worldwide.

-Monitoring a fleet of more than 25,500 wind turbines (more than 47 GW) enables us to provide diagnostics-based predictive performance maintenance.
+Monitoring a fleet of more than 49,000 wind turbines enables us to provide diagnostics-based predictive performance maintenance.
 In short, we can see problems before they affect a turbine’s performance and take preventative steps accordingly.
 When monitoring one turbine, data from all other wind turbines is used.
 This provides unique insights into how the turbine operates.

 Our structured quality-orientated, Six Sigma problem-solving process is run from one central performance diagnostics centre in Denmark, and from local centres all over the world, including Hamburg and Beijing.